-Although Daniel Rutkowski has but few years mixing under his belt, and plans to make a career out of his trade.
-After begging the managing partner of Middle Branch, Lucinda Sterling, to train him in Sasha Petraske methodology and style, Daniel is overjoyed to call Middle Branch his home.
+Although Daniel has but few years mixing under his belt, he has solid plans to make a career out of his trade.
+He’s already off to a good start, after convincing the managing partner of Middle Branch, Lucinda Sterling, to train him in Sasha Petraske methodology and style.
+Daniel is overjoyed to call Middle Branch his home.
 We got the inside scoop on his line of thinking.

 Do you have a comfort go-to?